 Adele J. Pile, PhD

 After spending 20 years working in Australian academia, I retired to spend time looking after my family.
 As my step children entered high school, I discovered that they were having difficulty transitioning to the new types of learning required to be as successful as they wanted to in school.
 And this was frustrating them, so they took it out on the world around them.
 And we were not alone.
 Many of my fellow parents were suffering through the same difficulties with their children.
-And their families were really struggling because, unlike ours, they did not have an experienced educator to guide them with their homework and develop new study skills.
+And their families were really struggling because, unlike ours, they did not have an experienced educator and this is key, who was not their parent to guide them with their homework and develop new study skills.